 Because its smaller and leaner with less connective tissues, the tenderloin cooks faster, too.
 Especially in the Instant Pot.

 For those reasons, pork tenderloins are my preferred cut for quick and easy pulled pork at home.
-However, if you want a slow cooked, smoked Carolina pulled pork, this one is legit.
+However, if you want a slow smoked pork butt, this one is legit.

 Ingredients for BBQ pulled pork